traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![left fill autoplay loop](photos/teensy-power-issues.mov)

+^ Kinda learns about electronics as I build stuff and have problems?

 ^ Power issues

-^ Outside my abilities at the time

-^ So switched boards instead
+^ So switched boards

 ---